DavidDock/DavidDock/README.md

 I enjoy coding and design and am currently looking for a career change in this direction.

-When I'm not working or coding, I can be found either exerciseing 💪🏃 (I'm currently designing a workout journal website to pair my love of coding and fitness), in the great outdoors 🚵 or (and most importantly) spending time with my family 👨‍👩‍👦.
+When I'm not working or coding, I can be found either exercising 💪🏃 (I've just created a workout journal website to pair my love of coding and fitness), in the great outdoors 🚵 or (and most importantly) spending time with my family 👨‍👩‍👦.

 - - -